Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 \subsection{Comparison of Ball Algorithm and Strip Algorithm}

-It is clear that Algorithm~\ref{alg:estimation of heat kernel} is applicable to a more general class of manifolds than Algorithm~\ref{alg:acc estimation of heat kernel}, since Algorithm~\ref{alg:acc estimation of heat kernel} can only be applied to $M$ where $p_t^M(x,y)$ only depends on $d(x,y)$ if we fix $t$ and $x\in M$.
-Table \ref{tab:expressions} gives a list of manifolds to be discussed in Section~\ref{heatkernelmani} together with the applicability of the two methods to these manifolds.

-The closed formulas of heat kernel are only available for Euclidean space and real hyperbolic space.
+It is clear that Algorithm~\ref{alg:estimation of heat kernel} is applicable to a more general class of manifolds than Algorithm~\ref{alg:acc estimation of heat kernel}, since the latter can only be applied to $M$ where $p_t^M(x,y)$ only depends on $d(x,y)$ if we fix $t$ and $x\in M$. \if The closed formulas of heat kernel are only available for Euclidean space and real hyperbolic space.
 Here the ``closed formula" means analytic expression.
 The power series expression of the heat kernel may exist for some manifolds such as sphere.
 The ball algorithm is applicable for all manifolds considered in this paper.
-The strip algorithm is only applicable for some in the list.
-However, when both algorithms are applicable, intuitively Algorithm~\ref{alg:acc estimation of heat kernel} is more efficient than Algorithm~\ref{alg:estimation of heat kernel}, in the sense that Algorithm~\ref{alg:acc estimation of heat kernel} requires fewer Brownian motion sample paths to estimate the heat kernel.
-In other words, a lot more sample paths need to be simulated to reach the `ball' than the `strip'.
-For concrete examples, we compare in Figure~\ref{fig:algorithm comparison} the two algorithms on $\mathbb{R}^n$ for $n= 1,2,3$ respectively.
+The strip algorithm is only applicable for some in the list.\fi However, when both algorithms are applicable, intuitively Algorithm~\ref{alg:acc estimation of heat kernel} is more efficient than Algorithm~\ref{alg:estimation of heat kernel}. \if in the sense that Algorithm~\ref{alg:acc estimation of heat kernel} requires fewer Brownian motion sample paths to estimate the heat kernel.
+In other words, a lot more sample paths need to be simulated to reach the `ball' than the `strip'.\fi For concrete examples, we compare in Figure~\ref{fig:algorithm comparison} the two algorithms on $\mathbb{R}^n$ for $n= 1,2,3$ respectively.
 By using the same number of Brownian motion sample paths, the strip algorithm outperforms the ball algorithm as the dimension of $M$ increases.
 Theorem~\ref{prop:compare algorithms} below explains why the strip method is much more efficient.

 \begin{theorem} Let $M$ be a Riemannian manifold of dimension $m$ and let $x_0,y_0\in M$ be fixed points with distance $d_0 = d(x_0,y_0)$.
 Suppose that $p_t^M(x_0,y)$ satisfies \eqref{eqn:distance dependence}.
 Then for any $a >0$ there exists some $ \epsilon_0 > 0$ such that for each $0 < \epsilon \le \epsilon_0$,